 The legislature recognizes the importance of stepparents in a child’s life and Tennessee Code Annotated § 36-6-303 permits a trial court to allow visitation with a stepparent in the event that the stepparent or spouse file for divorce or annulment.
 Two factors are taken into consideration when considering the question of stepparent visitation.
 The first factor considered with whether the visitation would be in the best interest of the child and the second states that the stepparent is entitled to visitation rights only if he or she is actually contributing toward the support of the child.

-While the law recognizes that the continuation of a relationship with the stepparent might be in the best interest of the child, the legislative intent of the statute emphasizes that that the relationship should be important enough for the stepparent to file a petition with the court and that the stepparent should also be willing to contribute financially to the care of the child.
+While the law recognizes that the continuation of a relationship with the stepparent might be in the best interest of the child, the legislative intent of the statute emphasizes that the relationship should be important enough for the stepparent to file a petition with the court and that the stepparent should also be willing to contribute financially to the care of the child.

 This second factor of financial support is likely in place to help the court determine which stepparents are truly interested in the child and not just retaliation against a former spouse.
 While this is a relatively new area of family law, at Batson Nolan PLC, we understand the importance of stepparents in a child’s life and are prepared to represent you in your quest to maintain a relationship with your stepchild after a divorce.

 Call Your Clarksville Child Custody Attorney Today

 If you need legal for child custody, visitation, or modification, give us a call and let our experienced Clarksville child custody attorneys help you.
-Our compassionate legal team understand the importance of protecting your child and are here to act in the best interest of your child.
+Our compassionate legal team understands the importance of protecting your child and is here to act in the best interest of your child.
 Contact us online or give us a call today!